digitoimistodude/marlin-vagrant/README.md

 7. *(Optional, do this for example if you want to use other image or encounter problems with included Vagrantfile)* If you don't know or don't care, don't do this step.
 Modify **Vagrantfile**: `config.vm.box` and `config.vm.box_url` to match your production server OS, `config.vm.network` for IP (I recommend it to be `10.1.2.4` to prevent collisions with other subnets) (**For Linux** you need to remove `, :mount_options...` if problems occur with starting the server.
 Please remove parts that give you errors). **If you don't need to access server from LAN** with co-workers to update WordPress for example, remove completely line with `config.vm.network "public_network"`.
 You may also need to try different ports than 80 and 443 if your Mac blocks them.
 For example change the ports to 8080 and 443 (also change triggers accordingly)
 8. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
 9. Edit or add packages to match your production server packages in **provision.sh** if needed (it's good out of the box though)
-10. Add `10.1.2.4 somesite.dev` to your **/etc/hosts**
+10. Add `10.1.2.4 somesite.test` to your **/etc/hosts**
 11. Run `vagrant up --provision`.
 This can take a moment.

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.

 You can always see the server status by `vagrant ssh`'ing to your vagrant box and typing `sudo service nginx status`.
-If it's not started, run `sudo service nginx start`. **Note:** if your server doesn't start, please ensure you either have removed example.dev from `vhosts/` and `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled` or created a directory called `example` to your Projects dir.
+If it's not started, run `sudo service nginx start`. **Note:** if your server doesn't start, please ensure you either have removed example.test from `vhosts/` and `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled` or created a directory called `example` to your Projects dir.

 ## Installation on Windows